top of page

 ACT in Nature Training Retreat - WINTER 2024

-Join us for an all-inclusive, training and meditation retreat in nature just 1 hour from Montreal!
+Join us for an Acceptance and Commitment Therapy training and meditation retreat in nature.

 Time & Location